 A great way to begin positive self-talk is to dream about the future.

 What is your desire in life?
 What do you want out of life?
 Where do you see yourself in 5, 10, or 15 years?

 Allow yourself to dream big and then set smaller goals toward reaching those end goals.

 Encourage yourself toward your life successes by providing supportive messages about how you will achieve these goals.

 When you reach these small goals, you will become more positive about your abilities and skills that help you achieve these milestones.
 This helps with your positive self-talk.

 Don’t get down on yourself if you do have failures along the way.
 Allow for flexibility and changing of plans along your route, and you will be a happier person.

-Tell yourself it’s OK to let go of some dreams and take on new ones as well.
+Tell yourself it’s okay to let go of some dreams and take on new ones as well.
 Your life is yours.
 Allow yourself to dream and to go for those dreams.

 Respect and appreciate yourself and your ability to keep trying.